zamnzim/Libreseerr/README.md

 Non-admin users can search for books and make requests but do not have access to the **Settings** or **Users** pages.

+LDAP Users are also supported via Users > Advanced.

 ![Libreseerr Users Page](screenshots/users.png)

 ## Environment Variables